Serving

 1. Slice BEEF thin (1/8 inch) into pieces about 2 inch by 1/2 inch.

-6. Heat 1 T OIL in a wok and fry Beef until it has completely lost its raw color and is cooked through.
-Remove and set aside leaving oil in the wok.
+1. Heat 1 T OIL in a wok and fry Beef over highest heat until it has completely lost its raw color, all exuded liquid has evaporated and is cooked through.
+Remove and set aside.

-8. Stir in the Beef, then the Sauce Mix, and bring quickly to a boil, stirring until beef is hot.
-Season to taste with Black Pepper and serve hot with rice.
+3. Stir in the Beef, then the Sauce Mix, and bring quickly to a boil, stirring until beef is hot

 NOTES:

-1. Chilis: control hotness to your taste.
+control hotness to your taste.
 Three Thai chilis makes it moderately spicy by Southern California standards.
-See my Chili Page for details.
+For details see our Thai Chilis page.